dotnet-websharper/docs/v4.1/fsharp/sitelets.md

             (fun p -> p.Name, p.Age)
     ```
     See that `Map` needs two function arguments, to convert data back and forth between representations.
 All values of the resulting type must be mapped back to underlying type by the second function in a way compatible with the first function to work correctly.
-* `Router.MapTo`: Maps a non-generic `Router` to a single valued `Router<T>`.
+* `Router.MapTo`: Maps a non-generic `Router` to a single valued `Router<'T>`.
 For example if `Home` is a union case in your `Pages` union type describing pages on your site, you can create a router for it by:
     ```fsharp
     let rHome : Router<Pages> =
         rRoot |> Router.MapTo Home
     ```
-    This only needs a single value as argument, but the type used must be comparable, so the writer part of the newly created `Router<T>` can decide if it is indeed a `Home` value that it needs to write by the underlying router (in our case producing a root URL).
+    This only needs a single value as argument, but the type used must be comparable, so the writer part of the newly created `Router<'T>` can decide if it is indeed a `Home` value that it needs to write by the underlying router (in our case producing a root URL).
 * `Router.Embed`: An injection between representations handled by routers.
 For example if you have a `Router<Person>` parsing a person's details, and a `Contact of Person` union case in your `Pages` union, you can do:
     ```fsharp
     let rContact : Router<Pages> =
-        r "contact" / rPerson
+        "contact" / rPerson
         |> Router.Embed
             Contact
             (function Contact p -> Some p | _ -> None)